deep-bi/deep-druid-extensions/druid-filtering-emitter/README.md

 ## Druid Filtering Emitter

-Extension for [Apache Druid](https://druid.apache.org/) allowing to filter the metrics emmited by other emitters.
+Extension for [Apache Druid](https://druid.apache.org/) allowing to filter the metrics emitted by other emitters.

 ### Build